TortoiseWolfe/AWS_min_WIN/README.md

 ## 8. Connect to Your Instance

-Once your instance is up and running, follow these steps to connect to it:

 ### 8.1.
 Download RDP File

 - If you are using a Windows instance, you will need to download the Remote Desktop Protocol (RDP) file.